Video-MTR: Reinforced Multi-Turn Reasoning for Long Video Understanding: Method

 where $k$ indexes the turns starting from the initial turn $k=0$, and $K$ denotes the terminal turn, with $0 \le K \le K_{\max}$.

 The complete rollout process is outlined in Algorithm \ref{alg:vlm_traj}.

-While prior studies have applied reinforcement learning to MLLMs for temporal reasoning tasks, they predominantly adopt single-turn reasoning settings.
+While prior studies have applied reinforcement learning to MLLMs for temporal reasoning tasks, they predominantly adopt a single-turn reasoning settings.
 However, standard RL frameworks for MLLMs struggle with multi-turn optimization due to uniform credit assignment of sparse terminal rewards across turns.
-This hinders the learning of nuanced intermediate behaviors that are critical to final success.
+This hinders learning nuanced intermediate behaviors that are critical to final success.
 Furthermore, optimizing solely based on final-task accuracy generally demands extensive training data because terminal supervision is sparse.
-To address these challenges in multi-turn reasoning, we introduce a gated bi-level reward mechanism that augments conventional trajectory-level rewards with turn-level rewards.
-These turn-level rewards capture frame–query relevance, explicitly separating intermediate from final reasoning stages.
+To address these multi-turn challenges, we introduce a gated bi-level reward system that augments conventional trajectory-level rewards with turn-level rewards.
+The turn-level rewards encode frame–query relevance, yielding more informative and discriminative signals.
 As most video question answering datasets provide only QA annotations, we increase data diversity by incorporating a video temporal grounding dataset and curating it to our QA-centric setup.
 Additionally, observing limited proactive frame retrieval in pretrained MLLMs, we adopt a dynamic exploration-bootstrapping strategy to encourage multi-turn evidence seeking.
-Together, this design improves reasoning performance and reduces data requirements by providing more informative and discriminative reward signals.